BYU-ITC-210/BYU-ITC-210.github.io/walkthrough/CSRF-CORS.md

 This happens way too often.
 You create a server, it works, then you try it cross-origin and you suddenly get CORS errors.
 "What is CORS?
 And why should you care?"

-CORS stands for [Cross-Origin Request Security](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).
+CORS stands for [Cross-Origin Resource Sharing](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) but it could, just as well, mean *Cross-Origin Request Security*.
 It is a web standard intended to enable authorized access while preventing unauthorized access.
 Since it is enforced by the browser, other applications such as **BurpSuite**, **Postman** and **curl** don't generate CORS errors.
-Neither does Python `http.request()`, `fetch()` in Node.js doesn't have CORS security.
-Only browsers.
+Neither does `http.request()` in Python or `fetch()` in Node.js.
+Only browsers implement CORS security.
 Therefore, you may be surprised by such an error when CORS problems arise late in the development process.

 An **Origin** to the browser is the first part of the URL; including the scheme, the host name, and the port number (if any).
 In this case we are dealing with two origins.
 The origin of the server is `https://n.restspace.dicax.org`.
 The origin of the client is `https://byu-itc-210.github.io`.
 Since the origins aren't the same, the browser determines that this is a *cross-origin* request.

 * Click on the `Network` tab in the developer tools.
 * Click `Send` again to see what the browser is actually doing.

 You can try the Send with different `mode` settings.
-Flip between the `Console` and the `Network` tabs to get all of the information.
+Flip between the `Console` and the `Network` tabs in developer tools to get all of the information.
 Use the &#x2298; button to clear results between tests so you can better understand what's happening.
-With the naive server,of the `mode` settings work but the error patterns are different.
+With the naive server, none of the `mode` settings works but the error patterns are different.

 In `(default)` and `cors` modes you will see that the browser sent an OPTIONS request to the server.
 This is known as a "CORS Preflight" request.
 When calling *cross-origin* the browser will first send a preflight request to find out if the server accepts such requests.
 In this naive case, the programmer didn't know about CORS and the server returned a 404 error.
 Without a valid response, the browser blocked JavaScript from completing the `fetch()`.